top of page

 Decarbonizing the World's Labs

 Laboratories have an outsized impact on carbon emissions due to their energy-intensive nature, so it is vital to understand the steps that lab owners, managers, designers, and engineers can take to help decarbonize them.
 To develop a roadmap to decarbonize the world’s high-tech research facilities, I2SL is creating the Labs2Zero program, comprised of a variety of options and information that address both the complexity of laboratories and the need to make them more efficient while reducing the emissions associated with their building and operations.
 To help launch the program, experienced professionals from the lab industry are volunteering their time and expertise on Technical Advisory Committees (TACs).
-Additionally, contributions from Founding Sponsors help fund development of criteria and tools to support the Labs2Zero program components.
+Additionally, contributions from Sponsors help fund development of criteria and tools to support the Labs2Zero program components.

 To understand an existing lab’s energy performance, I2SL currently hosts the Laboratory Benchmark Tool (LBT).
 Developed by the Lawrence Berkeley National Laboratory and free to use, it stores data from approximately 1,000 lab buildings, the world’s largest lab building energy and emissions benchmarking database.
 Building off this successful tool, I2SL is creating several other key aspects of the Labs2Zero program: